Mullgate

 Validation and runtime lifecycle

-mullgate config validate
+mullgate proxy validate

 Use this when you want to refresh or verify derived runtime artifacts without starting Docker immediately.

-mullgate config validate --help
+mullgate proxy validate --help

-mullgate config validate --refresh
+mullgate proxy validate --refresh

 It validates the rendered wireproxy config and persists validation metadata under the runtime directory.

-mullgate start
+mullgate proxy start

-Use mullgate start when you are ready to render the runtime and bring the local proxy environment up.
+Use mullgate proxy start when you are ready to render the runtime and bring the local proxy environment up.

 Operational guidance